LuisRJean/LuisRJean/README.md

 <p align="left"> <a href="https://twitter.com/luisrjean" target="blank"><img src="https://img.shields.io/twitter/follow/luisrjean?logo=twitter&style=for-the-badge" alt="luisrjean" /></a> </p>

 - 🔭 I am currently working on different things, where I am working as a software engineer for myself and clients creating production grade end to end projects.
-- 🌱 I have worked as an Intern at biomedical engineering organizations while studying and later transitioned into the DevOps field.
-I have also worked as a DevOps Specialist where I did automation, implementation and integrations based projects.
+- 🌱 I have worked at biomedical engineering organization(s) while studying, and later transitioned into the DevSecOps field.
+I have also worked as a DevOps Specialist where I did automation, configurations, Implementations, Design and integrations based projects.
-- 🙇 I recently came across an opportunity to build my very own startup, to have a seamless streamline of data with the help of automation and integration tooling.
+- 🙇 Email for inquiries!
 - ⚡ How to reach me: ljmontreal1@gmail.com

 <h3 align="left">Connect with me:</h3>